openshift/jenkins-plugin/README.md

 #### "Trigger OpenShift Deployment"

-The step name is "openShiftDeploy".
+The step name is "openshiftDeploy".
 Mandatory parameters are:

 a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to trigger.